amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_decision_strategy.md

 )
 ```

-This will be used by `letTheHackBegin` and uses the decision policy to decide whether the next hacking strategy is going to be executed or not!
+This will be used by `letTheHackBegin` and uses the decision policy to decide whether the next hacking strategy is going to be executed !

 **Parameters**: